kytrinyx/problem-specifications/exercises/simple-linked-list/instructions.md

 Given a range of numbers (the song IDs), create a linked list.

-Given a linked list, you should be able to
+Given a singly linked list, you should be able to
 - reverse the list
 - convert the list to an array